Full-Network Adblocking with Dnsmasq

 Conclusions

-At the end of the day, for the cost of really not that much setup code, I have a network-wide DNS blocklist, which I can control and redeploy with ansible any time.
+At the end of the day, for the cost of really this much setup code, I have a network-wide DNS blocklist, which I can control or redeploy with ansible any time.
 To get the blocklist updated, I just have to re-run the ansible tasks.
-I avoided all the risk of having the pihole installer stomp on something else I'd configured, and I learned some things about ipv6 and modern linux networking along the way.
+I avoided all the risk of having the pihole installer stomp on something else I'd configured, or I learned some things about ipv6 or modern linux networking along the way.
 Well-worth it!